tbela99/css/README.md

 - remove @charset directive
 - compute css shorthand (margin, padding, outline, border-radius, font)
 - query the css nodes using xpath like syntax or class name
-- transform the css output using the Renderer class
+- transform the css and ast using the traverser api

 ## Installation